-Clint Reilly is the founder and owner of a diversified family of commercial real estate, hospitality and media businesses headquartered in downtown San Francisco’s landmark Merchants Exchange building.
+Clint Reilly is the founder and owner of a diversified family of commercial real estate, media and hospitality businesses headquartered in downtown San Francisco’s landmark Merchants Exchange building.
 His wholly-owned portfolio includes five office buildings in the Financial District and Jackson Square, as well as the historic Julia Morgan Ballroom and Merchants Exchange Club, which host more than 250 signature events annually.
-The company also owns and operates Credo restaurant, a popular downtown dining destination, and the Nob Hill Gazette, a 42-year-old San Francisco media institution focused on the civic, social and philanthropic activities of notable Bay Area residents.
+The company also owns and operates the 165-year-old San Francisco Examiner — once the flagship newspaper of the Hearst Corporation — and the 42-year-old Nob Hill Gazette, a San Francisco media institution focused on the civic, social and philanthropic activities of notable Bay Area residents.
 His companies reflect his commitment to the community, contributing significantly to a wide range of nonprofit organizations through direct giving, partnerships and media exposure.
 To this end, Clint was named by the San Francisco Business Times as one of the Bay Area’s “Most Admired CEOs” in 2018.

 Clint began his career not in real estate, but in politics.
 He founded Clinton Reilly Campaigns in the 1970s and helped pioneer a new profession of campaign and political consulting in California.
 At its height, Clinton Reilly Campaigns was the largest political consulting firm outside of Washington D.C.
 Over the course of his career, he helped elect a series of leaders who would go on to become champions for families, the environment and the poor, including local luminaries such as Nancy Pelosi and Dianne Feinstein.